stencila/stencila/README.md

 This is the main repository of [Stencila](https://stenci.la), a platform for authoring, collaborating on, and publishing executable documents.

 Stencila is comprised of several open source packages, written in a variety of programming languages.
-This repo acts as an entry point to these other packages (as well as having its own code too).
+This repo acts as an entry point to these other packages as well as hosting code for our desktop and CLI tools.

 We 💕 contributions!
 All types of contributions: ideas 🤔, examples 💡, bug reports 🐛, documentation 📖, code 💻, questions 💬.
 If you are unsure of where to make a contribution feel free to open a new [issue](https://github.com/stencila/stencila/issues/new) or [discussion](https://github.com/stencila/stencila/discussions/new) in this repository (we can always move them elsewhere if need be).